mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

    Choose "zfs.pool_name" property for storage pool "local":
    Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: no

-..
-TODO: Add a link to the Example configuration section

 Refer to the `LXD documentation <https://documentation.ubuntu.com/lxd/en/latest/>`_ for detailed description of each of those questions and some examples.

 Verify cluster setup